jsomsanith-tlnd/talend-app/README.md

 # Migration path from CMF

 1. Get out of settings hell
+2. Get out of settings hell
-2. Use a real router instead of route settings
+3. Use a real router instead of route settings
-3. Replace HTTP and collections middleware
+4. Replace HTTP and collections middleware
-4. Replace bootstrap()
+5. Replace bootstrap()

 ## Get out of settings hell
 TODO